OxHainan/cloak-docs/docs/source/started/quick-start.rst

 there are three important files in output directory, which are public_contract.sol, private_contract.sol and policy.json

 * private_contract.sol: a normal solidity contract deploying to Cloak-Tee, is been executed by eEVM in TEE environment.
-* public_contract.sol: a normal solidity contract too deploying to Blockchain.
+* public_contract.sol: a normal solidity contract deploying to Blockchain.
-* policy.json: it is the privacy policy definition of the cloak contract binding to private contract.
+* policy.json: privacy policy definition of the cloak contract binding to the private contract.

 deploy
 **********************